-Position title: Assistant Professor, Dept of English, Language(s): English Language and Linguistics
+Position title: Associate Professor, Dept of English, Language(s): English Language and Linguistics

 I was a Russian language teacher (but I am a native speaker of Korean) before I went to the University of Iowa to study Second Language Acquisition.
 My research focuses on learnability problems within the framework of generative linguistics, or the theory of Universal Grammar.
 I am interested in how expressions of definiteness are interpreted and acquired in a second language.
 I am currently working on a multidirectional study (English-Russian-Korean) on the acquisition of definiteness.
 I would like to work with students who are interested in investigating second language acquisition of syntax and semantics using psycholinguistic methodologies.
 I teach courses in second language acquisition, first language acquisition, and syntax

 Find out more about Jacee Cho by viewing this faculty profile page.

 - Eng 420 Topics in ELL: Child Language Acquisition

 - Eng 420 Topics in ELL: Experimental Syntax